jbouffard/geopyspark/docs/guides/layers.rst

 Getting Point Values
 ^^^^^^^^^^^^^^^^^^^^^

-:meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.get_point_values` takes
-a collection of ``shapely.geometry.Point``\s and returns the value(s) that are at the given point in the layer.
+``get_point_values`` takes a collection of ``shapely.geometry.Point``\s and returns the value(s) that are at the given point in the layer.
 The number of values returned depends on the number of bands the values have, as there will be one value per band.

 It is also possible to pass in a ``ResampleMethod`` to this method, but not all are supported.
 The following are all of the ``ResampleMethod``\s that can